NanceCA/binational-trade-volumes/README.md

  ![](./assets/gif.gif)

 ## Key datasets
 The US International Trade Commission has publically accessible data to review trade volumes in depth.
-The US International Trade Commission datasets included in this repository are specific to import and export transactions between Mexico and the United States.
+The datasets included in this repository are specific to import and export transactions between Mexico and the United States.

 World Trade Organization (WTO) data is also included in the respository.
 Data on mobility is sourced from the U.S Department of Transportation.

-See some of the queries of interest that I've pursued below:
+See some of the queries of interest that I've pursued below.
+All data can be found in the dat directory of this repository.

 ### US International Trade Commission